Adventures Down Under - Australia and New Zealand

 gift coming now.

-The large tree in front was part of the scene where the house of the man who turned into a bear lived |
+the house of the man who turned into a bear lived |

 Woods where the Battle of Amonhen took place |